 The world is changing for us, seals and the marine environment.
 We need to focus on the greater good and let the bigger picture guide our activity going forwards.
 This will help us remain optimistic for the future generations.

-Huge thanks to the Heritage Lottery Green Recovery Challenge Fund for supporting CSGRT’s Rangers in 2021 as the future leaders of marine conservation in Cornwall and beyond.
+Huge thanks for the generous grant from DEFRA via the National Lottery Heritage Fund called the Green Recovery Challenge Fund.
+This is supporting CSGRT’s Rangers in 2021 as the future leaders of marine conservation in Cornwall and beyond.